Force over Distance: Chapter 22

 “But—”

 “I said go.”
-Rush knelt next to him, ignoring the pain tearing through his feet, his mind a dismayed swirl of color, of music, of language that Young couldn’t hope to follow.
+Rush knelt next to him, his mind a dismayed swirl of color, of music, of pain, of languages and symbols Young couldn’t hope to follow.
+“Colonel.”
+The scientist’s hands grazed over Young’s chest, over the makeshift bandage around his arm.
+“Answer me.

 Young couldn’t.
 He was locked in his own mind, unable to do anything other than send a wordless burst of frustration along their open link.

-//Keep at it,// Rush projected delicately over the searing longing to speak. //Talk to me.//
+//Keep at it,// Rush projected delicately over the searing longing to speak. //Talk to me.// His thoughts flowed like water through the damaged places in Young’s mind.

-His thoughts flowed like water over and through the damaged places in Young’s mind.
 As it continued, as Young tried, over and over, to speak, he began to understand that, somehow, Rush was healing him.

 //What are you doing?// Young was finally able to ask.